Try a more effective response to caregiver criticism

 Some people don’t think before they speak and don’t realize they’ve hurt your feelings or come across as critical.

-It’s possible to let them know that what they said was not acceptable without starting a fight.
-Do this by calmly repeating it back to them, but using an “I” statement.
+It might be possible to let them know that what they said was not acceptable without starting a fight.

 - Your brother says: I’m too busy to help out.